pappgergo-publisher/azure-devops-extensions/README.md

 ## Extensions

-This repository contains documentation for extensions developed by Gergı Papp.
+This repository contains documentation for extensions developed by Gerg≈ë Papp.
 Currently there's 1 extension you can find here:
 - Flexible Approvals